 A Brief History of CoolSculpting® Technology

-is discovery led to the invention of the CoolSculpting® device, which delivers cold to tissues in a very precise and controlled manner, permanently removing fat without causing any damage to the surrounding tissues.
+This discovery led to the invention of the CoolSculpting® device, which delivers cold to tissues in a very precise and controlled manner, permanently removing fat without causing any damage to the surrounding tissues.

 How CoolSculpting® Works

-The device doesn’t actually freeze the fat, but rather, cools it down, which initiates a cascade of events that eventually leads to the natural elimination of the fat cells. is process of freezing and eliminating fat cells is called cryolipolysis.
+The device doesn’t actually freeze the fat, but rather, cools it down, which initiates a cascade of events that eventually leads to the natural elimination of the fat cells.
+This process of freezing and eliminating fat cells is called cryolipolysis.

 Because patients eliminate the fat cells naturally over a period of time, there are no detectable changes in blood levels of cholesterol, lipids, etc. The remnants of destroyed fat cells are naturally eliminated by the same types of cells that are normally responsible for removing other dead cells from the body.

 The CoolSculpting® technology has been extensively studied and received a FDA clearance in 2010.
 Since then, the number of treatments has been growing exponentially around the globe (more than 6 million worldwide).

 In the U.S., the procedure is currently approved for the treatment of abdomen, anks, “bra rolls,” inner and outer thighs and, most recently, arms and neck.
 Other uses have been found to be effective, as well; for example, in the treatment of gynecomastia (enlarged breasts in men).

 The CoolSculpting® procedure is very simple: cold is delivered through hand pieces that are connected to a highly sophisticated, computer-controlled generator.
 The hand pieces vary in size and shape, depending on the body area being treated.
 The treatments are done one body area at a time.
 Each treatment typically takes 35 minutes and is repeated in four weeks for best results.